RESEARCH STARTER

 An operating system (OS) is software that allows a computer user and applications to work with a computer's devices and perform tasks.
 The OS shares the instructions between the two elements—for example, an application and the processor—and returns the results.

 Free open-source software (FOSS) is software that is written by a developer and made available to anyone who wants to copy, change, or distribute it.
 Users are free to fix bugs or come up with completely new features if they wish.
 In the case of Linux, Torvalds insisted in the licensing agreement that users had to share what they wrote.
-Developers of other FOSS had not done this; consequently, as the original software was developed by many people, often times the results were not compatible with each other.
+Developers of other FOSS had not done this; consequently, as the original software was developed by many people, often times the results were incompatible with each other.
 Because Linux is FOSS, many companies can collaborate on developing Linux and share the cost of the work, and updates and changes remain compatible.

 With the introduction of the Linux kernel, a number of developers created and distributed operating systems.
 Among the earliest was Slackware, which in turn inspired others to launch companies to support the software.
-Another early adapter was Red Hat Commercial Linux.
+Another early adopter was Red Hat Commercial Linux.
 Throughout the 1990s, the kernel was morphing and progressing.
 By 1996, when version 2.0 was released, Linux was the operating system favored by information technology professionals around the world.
 Between 2000 and 2005, a number of computers arrived on shelves already powered by Linux.
-During this time, Linux was being seen as a legitimate competitor of Microsoft's Windows operating system.
+During this time, Linux was seen as a legitimate competitor of Microsoft's Windows operating system.
 An alternative for those who still preferred the Windows desktop experience was Ubuntu 4.10, which arrived in late 2004.
-The Android operating systems, which are also Linux based, began arriving soon after.
+The Android operating systems, which are also Linux-based, began arriving soon after.
 Android developments led directly to the debut of smartphones.

 The Linux Foundation was formed in 2000 to protect and foster the growth of Linux while also protecting its independence.
 The Linux Foundation, under the direction of Torvalds, ensures that Linux remains collaborative and free and maintains a focus on education.